Semester Ticket for International students in Germany

 If Your University Includes It

-- Download or collect your ticket: Most universities issue digital tickets through their student portal or a partner app
+- Download or collect your ticket: Most universities issue digital tickets through their student portal, the DB Navigator app, or your local transport provider's app.

 If You Need to Buy Separately

-- Subscribe monthly (EUR 58/month, cancel anytime with one month notice)
+- Subscribe monthly (EUR 63/month, cancel anytime with one month notice).

 You can also purchase through Deutsche Bahn, your local transport provider's app, or at ticket machines in major stations.